 SMALL CAPS AND IPOS

 Small and mid-cap stocks, which typically lead a strong market, have started to see their relative outperformance to large caps wane.
 Meanwhile, momentum indicators show the strength in S&P 500 is starting to decline as well.

 There are also signs of fatigue in the IPO market after a flood of Chinese IPOs and leveraged buyouts at the start of the year.

-Shares of Chinese dating website Jiayuan.comfell in their Nasdaq debut, while social networking site Renren, dubbed China's Facebook, reversed all its gains on its market debut and traded below its offer price.
+The stock of Chinese dating website Jiayuan.com fell in its Nasdaq debut, while social networking site Renren , dubbed China's Facebook, reversed all its gains on its market debut and traded below the offer price.

-Goldman argues stocks have been driven further than economic fundamentals justify by heightened risk appetite.
-Sentiment indicators are elevated but off highs earlier in the year, while the CBOE Volatility Index, or Vix, is at pre-financial crisis levels, signs investors may be getting complacent.
+Goldman argues stocks have been driven further than economic fundamentals justified by heightened risk appetite.
+Sentiment indicators are elevated, but off highs earlier in the year, while the CBOE Volatility Index, or Vix ,is at pre-financial crisis levels, signs investors may be getting complacent.

 Peter Lee, a technical analyst at UBS, is expecting the S&P 500 to run to 1,400-1,450 in the summer before topping out.

 Fisher believes elevated expectations will mean the market struggles through the rest of the year.
 He expects a sideways movement at current levels.

 David Joy, chief market strategist of Columbia Management Investment Advisers, one of the largest U.S. fund managers with more than $350 billion under management, has been cutting equity exposure over the past three months.